 - Combine spinach, chicken and next 11 ingredients in a large bowl.
 Stir well.

-- Spread half of chicken mixture over noodles.
+- Spread 1/3 of chicken mixture over noodles.

-- Repeat procedure with remaining noodles and chicken mixture.
+- Repeat with last 2 noodles and chicken mixture.

 - Sprinkle with parmesan cheese and Butter- Pecan topping.